 - Lower costs and high reliability — Unlike other solutions, Qubole fully provisions, orchestrates, and autoscales clusters in the customer’s VPC based on a complete context of the workload, SLA, and priority of each job, including intelligent management of preemptible VMs.

-We are very excited to partner closely with Google and launch Qubole Data Platform on Google Cloud.
+We are very excited to partner closely with Google and launch the Qubole Data Platform on Google Cloud.
 We are confident that Qubole’s self-service data platform will enable data science and data engineering teams to explore, analyze, and derive insights from their data at scale.
 As we launch the platform in public preview on Google Cloud, we look forward to your feedback on the user experience and product capabilities to help you build enterprise data applications at scale.